Funeral Repast: How to Celebrate Your Loved One with Food

 Potlucks are an incredible way to bring people together.
 Everyone bringing a favorite dish from a family recipe, a favorite cultural dish, or even a new recipe is excellent.

 Don’t hesitate to ask people to bring a dish.
 It’s an honor to help celebrate someone’s life.
-My mother always took a homemade German Chocolate Cake to funeral repasts held at our church.
+My mother always took a homemade German Chocolate Cake to funeral repasts held at our place of worship.
 For years, I thought a funeral was where people went and ate cake at church.

 Food is a perfect way to gather your friends and family around you.
 Nothing brings comfort to you like a favorite dish.
 Be it a nice warm soup, gooey brownies, or pizza from your favorite place – food is the great equalizer.